David Ruffin: Legacy

 Ruffin had many admirers among his fellow artists.
 "Nobody could sing like David Ruffin", said his close friend and colleague Martha Reeves (of Martha and the Vandellas fame).
 His contemporary, label-mate, and long-time acquaintance Marvin Gaye was particularly impressed with the virility of Ruffin's voice.
 Gaye said Ruffin's work "made me remember that when a lot of women listen to music, they want to feel the power of a real man."

 Daryl Hall said, "His voice had a certain glorious anguish that spoke to people on many emotional levels".
 Ruffin himself said, "I don't know what kind of voice I have, I really don't...it's just about the feeling I get for the song".

 Rod Stewart said: "'I Wish It Would Rain' jumped out of the speakers and ravished my soul".
 Stewart would later become friends with Ruffin.
 "His voice was so powerful—like a foghorn on the Queen Mary", Stewart told Rolling Stone in 2005.

 The cover art of Ruffin's last album, Gentleman Ruffin, was the inspiration for the art of rapper Wiz Khalifa's mixtape Kush & Orange Juice.

 In 2013, David Ruffin was inducted twice into the Rhythm & Blues Music Hall of Fame at Cleveland State University.
 He is inducted as a solo artist and member of the Temptations.
 Ruffin is also inducted into the Mississippi Musicians Hall of Fame.

 In June 2019, the city of Detroit unveiled "David Ruffin Avenue" as the secondary street name where he formerly lived at 17385 Parkside.
-The ceremony was hosted by the founder LaMont Robinson of the National Rhythm & Blues Hall of Fame.
+The ceremony was hosted by Lamont Robinson, Ruffin's son-in-law and founder of the National Rhythm & Blues Hall of Fame.
 It was attended by Ruffin's family and friends including Martha Reeves and Mary Wilson.

-On October 26, 2019, the city of Meridian ceremonially named a section of 8th Street near the Temple Theatre "David Ruffin Boulevard."
+On October 26, 2019, the city of Meridian ceremonially named a section of 8th Street near the Temple Theatre "David Ruffin Boulevard".
 Ruffin was born in nearby rural Whynot, but claimed Meridian as home.
-Ruffin's family was in attendance for honor and the unveiling of his star on Mississippi's Arts + Entertainment Experience's walk of fame.
+His family was in attendance for the unveiling of his star on Mississippi's Arts + Entertainment Experience's walk of fame.
 During the celebrations, Jackson State University's "Sonic Boom of the South" marching band led a parade.
-Lamont Robinson, head of the National Rhythm & Blues Hall of Fame and also Ruffin's son-in-law, presented the idea to Meridian.
+Lamont Robinson had presented the idea to Meridian.